baralprativa27/pharmacy-rebate-analytics/README.md

 ## Dataset Description
 The project uses simulated pharmacy and rebate datasets stored in CSV format to replicate real-world PBM and healthcare rebate analysis scenarios.
 The datasets were integrated and transformed in Power BI to support KPI reporting, variance analysis, and claim-level drill-through analytics.
-The dataset includes pharmacy claims across multiple therapeutic classes, drugs, and insurance plans to enable rebate performance analysis and financial reporting.
+It includes pharmacy claims across multiple therapeutic classes, drugs, and insurance plans to enable rebate performance and financial analysis.

 **Datasets Included**
 | Dataset                   | Description                                                                                                                 |